 What the student unions do:

-Offer welcoming activities for new students
+Offer welcome and onboarding activities for new students.

-Host and run local student pubs on Campus
+Host and run local student pubs on campus.

-Arrange activities on Campus.
+Organise activities on campus.

 There are two different types of student associations:

-Associations that focuses on a specific interest or topic.
+Associations that focus on a specific interest or topic.
 Some of these associations are a part of a student union and some are free-standing.
 You can find a list of some of the free-standing student associations below.